pepaslabs/LearningRxSwift/lesson1_bootstrapping/README.md

 Drag the `*.framework` files from `Carthage/Build/iOS` into the "Embedded Binaries" section of the "General" tab of your project's settings screen.
 Uncheck "Copy items if needed".

 Verify that your app builds and runs without error.

+**Note**: I have omitted the `Carthage` folder from the solution, because it includes large binary files.
+In order to run the solution, you will need to run `carthage update --platform iOS`.